-The following competencies are accentuated in the core curriculum:
+AUBURN UNIVERSITY MONTGOMERY The following competencies are accentuated in the core curriculum:

-- Critical thinking: Includes understanding scientific methodologies, analysis, synthesis, evaluation, decision making, and problem solving. - Communication skills: Emphasize reading, writing, active listening, and public speaking. - Interpersonal skills: Lead to effective teamwork, ethical consciousness, conflict resolution, and workplace skills. - Information management: Involves collecting and analyzing data from a variety of sources. - Technology: Includes computer literacy, Internet skills, and retrieving and managing information. - Community: Stresses our interdependence as global citizens combined with understanding the history, culture, diversity, and commonality of life's experiences. - Aesthetics: Develop the knowledge and appreciation of the literary, fine, and performing arts. - 8.
+- 1. Critical thinking: Includes understanding scientific methodologies, analysis, synthesis, evaluation, decision making, and problem solving. - 2.
+Communication skills: Emphasize reading, writing, active listening, and public speaking. - 3.
+Interpersonal skills: Lead to effective teamwork, ethical consciousness, conflict resolution, and workplace skills. - 4.
+Information management: Involves collecting and analyzing data from a variety of sources. - 5.
+Technology: Includes computer literacy, Internet skills, and retrieving and managing information. - 6.
+Community: Stresses our interdependence as global citizens combined with understanding the history, culture, diversity, and commonality of life's experiences. - 7.
+Aesthetics: Develop the knowledge and appreciation of the literary, fine, and performing arts. - 8.
 Lifelong learning: Encourages the pursuit of inquiry.

 The minimum university requirements for all students are listed below; however, individual schools and departments may increase the number of hours in this component of their undergraduate programs.
-The approval of core courses is in process at the time of printing this catalog.
-Students should consult their academic advisors regarding specific courses in the AUM Core Curriculum that are required for their programs of study..
+Students should consult their academic advisors regarding specific courses in the AUM Core Curriculum that are required for their programs of study.